 Very good competent staff.
 No variety in treatment options.

 A great place today go friendly laid back

 Very nice counseling and nurses, needs bigger parking lot.
 I am very grateful for the program.
 If it wasnt for the program I don't no Where I would be

 Wisconsin ranks 11th in treatment centers servicing/accepting medicare per 100,000 residents.
 One spot worse is New Mexico, ranked 12 in the U.S. One spot better is North Dakota, ranked 10 in the U.S.

 When adjusted for population, Wisconsin ranks 13th in treatment centers servicing/accepting federal military insurance.
 One spot worse is New Mexico, ranked 14 in the U.S. South Dakota is just 1 spot better, ranked 12 out of the United States.

-Wisconsin is 16th among U.S. states in treatment centers servicing or accepting medicaid.
-One spot worse is Rhode Island, ranked 17 in the U.S. Kansas is just 1 spot better, ranked 15 out of the United States.
+Wisconsin is 16th among U.S. states in treatment centers servicing or accepting IHS/638 contract care funds.
+One spot worse is Vermont, ranked 17 in the U.S. Oregon is just 1 spot better, ranked 15 out of the United States.